Quantized GAN for Complex Music Generation from Dance Videos: Experiments

 \subsection{Experimental Setup}

 \textbf{Datasets.} We validate the effectiveness of our method by conducting experiments on two datasets with paired dance video and music: the AIST++~\cite{aistplus} and our proposed TikTok dance-music dataset.
 The AIST++ dataset~\cite{aistplus} is a subset of AIST dataset~\cite{aist-dance-db} with 3D motion annotations.
 We adopt the official cross-modality data splits for training, validation, and testing, where the videos are divided without overlapping musical pieces between the training and the validation/testing sets.
 The number of videos in each split is 980, 20, and 20, respectively.
 The videos from this dataset are filmed in professional studios with clean backgrounds.
-There are in total 10 different dance genres and corresponding music styles, which include breakdancing, pop, lock, \textit{etc}.
-The number of total songs is 60, with 6 songs for each type of music.
+There are in total 10 different dance genres and corresponding music styles, which include breaking, pop, lock and etc. The number of total songs is 60, with 6 songs for each type of music.
 We use this dataset for the main experiments and evaluations.
 We also collect and annotate a \textbf{TikTok dance-music dataset} which contains 445 dance videos, with an average length of 12.5 seconds.
-This dataset contains 85 different songs, with the majority of videos having a single dance performer, and a maximum of five performers.
+This dataset utilizes 85 different songs, with the majority of videos having a single dance performer, and a maximum of five performers.
 The training-testing splits contain 392 and 53 videos, respectively, without overlapping songs.
-Figure~\ref{fig4:dataset} shows example frames of the dance videos and makes apparent the key differences compared to the professional studio filmed dance video from AIST~\cite{aist-dance-db}.
-Our videos have wildly different backgrounds, and often contain incomplete human body skeleton data, which significantly increases the challenge of learning from this dataset.
+Fig.~\ref{fig4:dataset} shows example frames of the dance videos and makes apparent the key differences compared to the professional studio filmed dance video from AIST~\cite{aist-dance-db}.
+Our videos have wildly different backgrounds, and oftentimes contain incomplete human body skeleton data, which increases significantly the difficulty of the learning problem.
 For the TikTok music dataset, we use 2D human skeleton data as the underlying motion representation.

 \textbf{Implementation Details.} For the presented experiments, we adopt a sampling rate of 22.5 kHz for all audio signals.
 We use the video and audio segments in the length of 2 seconds for training and standard testing in the main experiments.
 The generation of longer sequences is also investigated in Section~\ref{subsec:ablation}.
 The hop lengths for the high and low level are 128 and 32, respectively.
 During the GAN training, we adopt the Adam optimizer with a learning rate of 1e-4 with $\beta_1 = 0.5$ and $\beta_2=0.9$ for the generators and discriminators.
 We define the scaling factor $\sigma = 100$ for the VQ generators.
 The number of discriminators $k$ is 3 for the multi-scale structure.
 The batch size is set to be 16 for all experiments.
 During the fine-tuning of the JukeBox synthesizer, we use the Adam optimizer with a learning rate of 1e-5 with $\beta_1 = 0.5$ and $\beta_2=0.9$ for the synthesizer and multi-scale discriminators.
 We perform a denoising process~\cite{sainburg2020finding} on the generated raw music data for better audio quality.